AlekseyMamontov/STM32_example/tft_module/readme.md

-CAN TFT module 8 pin
+CAN TFT module
+TFT module based on STM32 for displaying real-time information received via the CAN bus from various devices and organizing menus for setting up and controlling equipment and other devices.

 <img src="1708288892942.jpg" alt="input module" width="300">